bumps/bumps/doc/guide/experiment.rst

 ==============

-If your modeling environment already contains a sophisticated parameter handling system (e.g. sympy or pyMCMC) you may want to tie into the Bumps system at a higher level.
+If your modeling environment already contains a sophisticated parameter handling system (e.g. sympy or PyMC) you may want to tie into the Bumps system at a higher level.
 In this case you will need to define a class which implements the :class:`FitProblem <bumps.fitproblem.FitProblem>` interface.
-This has been done already for :class:`PyMCMCProblem <bumps.pymcmc_model.PyMCMCProblem` and interested parties are directed therein for a working example.
+This has been done already for :class:`PyMCProblem <bumps.pymcfit.PyMCProblem` and interested parties are directed therein for a working example.